- Hand Selected, Fresh from the Grower

 - Mature Width: 4-5' wide

 - Spacing: 4-5' apart

-Why the Perpetua Blueberry?
+Why plant Perpetua Blueberry?

 Distinguished by its ability to flower on new growth, its attractive combination of dark green and glossy leaves, along with flowers and edible fruit in late summer and fall; and its vigorous, vase-shaped, compact plant habit.
 You will get one crop of fruit mid-summer and also ripe fruit in fall.
 Leaves turn to deep reds and greens in the winter.
 The new canes are bright yellow and red in winter.
 Berries are smallish in size and are mild and sweet.